 - Prioritize care for diabetes.
 If you have diabetes, it is important to take all the steps and implement the practices that best care for your health.
 This includes taking all prescribed medications, practicing safety measures, following regimens outlined by your doctor etc.

-Contact us today to schedule an appointment for a hearing consultation.
+Contact us today to schedule an appointment for a hearing aid consultation.
 This includes a hearing assessment which identifies your hearing needs.